paulhectork/aiiinotate-benchmark/README.md

 2. create `.env.aiiinotate` based on `.env.aiiinotate.template`
     - for the moment, there is only manual edition.
     - no need for the database or anything to exist
+    - do not use a pre-existing database ! this will insert tons of data.

 3. setup (creates a venv and sets up aiiinotate)